theritiktiwari/Java-Questions/10 JDBC Connectivity/README.md

 **Ques 1 :** Construct a map to contain 10 values of employee name and designation.
 Write a simple JDBC Connectivity application that uses the above map to populate a table named EMPLOYEE.
 Perform the below operations using JDBC Statements:

-- A. Fetch the name of employees with designation as 'Manager'.
+- Fetch the name of employees with designation as 'Manager'.
 - Fetch the different designations available in Employee table.
 - Update the designation of managers from 'Manager' to 'MGR'.
 - Delete all the records with designation 'Clerk'.
 Display the count of rows that were deleted during this transaction.